grafana/tempo/docs/tempo/website/grafana-agent/automatic-logging.md

 <p align="center"><img src="../automatic-logging.png" alt="Automatic logging overview"></p>

 Automatic logging searches for a given set of attributes in the spans and logs them as key-value pairs.
-This allows to search by those key-value pairs in Loki.
+This allows searching by those key-value pairs in Loki.

 ## Quickstart